Administration

 Office: (920) 386-4115

-Sheriff Dale J. Schmidt began his career with Dodge County as a Patrol Deputy for the Dodge County Sheriff’s Office from May 2004 through March 2012.
-He was then promoted to Sergeant and supervised all 3 patrol shifts.
-On January 5, 2015, he took office as Dodge County Sheriff and currently holds that Office.
-He has experience totaling 21 years in law enforcement.
+Sheriff Dale J. Schmidt began his career with the Dodge County Sheriff’s Office in May 2004 as a Patrol Deputy, serving until March 2012.
+He was then promoted to Sergeant, where he supervised all three patrol shifts.
+On January 5, 2015, he was sworn in as Sheriff of Dodge County, a position he continues to hold today.
+Sheriff Schmidt brings 25 years of law enforcement experience to his role.

-Sheriff Schmidt is a graduate of Fox Valley Technical College in Appleton with an Associate’s Degree in Police Science and has also attended college courses at UW-Fond du Lac and Moraine Park Technical College in Beaver Dam.
-In 2017 he returned to Fox Valley Technical College as an adjunct instructor for the Law Enforcement Academy.
+He is a graduate of Fox Valley Technical College in Appleton with an associate degree in Police Science and has also attended courses at UW-Fond du Lac and Moraine Park Technical College in Beaver Dam.
+In 2017, he returned to Fox Valley Technical College as an adjunct instructor for the Law Enforcement Academy.

-He began his career in Law Enforcement as a Police Officer in the Village of Winneconne Police Department in September of 2000.
-He has also worked as a Police Officer for the Town of Winneconne Police and the Horicon Police Departments.
-He was also a Deputy for the Fond du Lac County and Green County Sheriff’s Offices.
+Sheriff Schmidt began his law enforcement career in September 2000 as a Police Officer for the Village of Winneconne Police Department.
+He has also served as a Police Officer for the Town of Winneconne and Horicon Police Departments, and as a Deputy for the Fond du Lac County and Green County Sheriff’s Offices.

-Sheriff Schmidt is a Nationally Certified Drug Recognition Expert, an Advanced Roadside Impaired Driving Enforcement (ARIDE) Instructor, and a Standardized Field Sobriety Test (SFST) Master Instructor.
+He is a Nationally Certified Drug Recognition Expert, an Advanced Roadside Impaired Driving Enforcement (ARIDE) Instructor, and a Standardized Field Sobriety Test (SFST) Instructor.

 Chief Deputy Chad Enright